Fleet logo

 Contact us

-• To make a request of the Demand department, create an issue and a team member will get back to you within one business day (If urgent, at-mention a team member in the #g-demand Slack channel).
+• To make a request of the Marketing department, create an issue and a team member will get back to you within one business day.
+(If urgent, at-mention a team member in the :help-marketing Slack channel.)

 • Please use issue comments and GitHub mentions to communicate follow-ups or answer questions related to your request.